We are committed to making the Minnesota Zoo a fun and inviting place for everyone.

 Restrooms

-All restrooms throughout the Zoo are accessible; below is a list of the family restrooms and those without automatic flushing mechanisms.
-If an adult changing table is needed, the First Aid Office is equipped with a power table; please inquire at the Guest Services Desk located inside the main Lower South Entrance.
+All restrooms throughout the Zoo are accessible; below is a list of the family restrooms, restrooms without automatic flushing mechanisms, and locations of full-size changing tables.
 Zoo employees and volunteers are neither trained nor permitted to lift a guest or help them inside a restroom.
 Should it be required, guests needing this assistance should plan to visit the Zoo with someone who is able to assist them.

 Family Restrooms (all with automatic flushing mechanisms)